History of Manila: Fifth Republic (1986–present)

 After the People Power Revolution, Aquino's widow, Corazon, was installed as president in 1986.
 During the Aquino presidency, Manila witnessed eight unsuccessful coup attempts, the most serious occurring in December 1989.

 In 1992, Alfredo Lim became the mayor, and was known for his anti-crime crusades.
 When Lim ran for the presidency during the 1998 presidential election, his vice mayor Lito Atienza was elected as city mayor.
 Atienza was known for renovating most of the city's plaza, and projects that would benefit the populace.
 He was the Mayor of Manila for 3 terms (9 years); barred for seeking a fourth consecutive term.
 Lim defeated Atienza's son Ali in the 2007 city election and immediately reversed all of Atienza's projects claiming the projects made little contribution to the improvements of the city.
 On July 17, 2008, councilor Dennis Alcoreza filed human rights complaints before the Commission on Human Rights, against Lim, and other Manila officials.
 Twenty-four Manila officials also resigned because of the maltreatment of Lim's police forces.
 The relationship of both parties turned bitter, with the two pitting again during the 2010 city elections in which Lim won against Atienza.

 Atienza is known for selling public school campuses to private entities.
 The Lucky Chinatown Mall and Cityplace Condo (Megaworld Corporation) now stands used to be the site of two heritage schools: Jose Abad Santos High School and Rajah Soliman High School.
-It was summarily demolished despite protests from teachers and local activist.
+It was summarily demolished despite protests from teachers and local activists.

 Among the numerous controversies surrounding Lim's administration were the filing of human rights complaints against him and other city officials by councilor Dennis Alcoreza on 2008, the resignation of 24 city officials because of the maltreatment of Lim's police forces, and his bloody resolution of the Manila hostage crisis, one of the deadliest hostage crisis in the Philippines.
 Lim was also accused of graft and corruption, believed to be the cause of the city's bankruptcy.
 These allegations were later followed by a complaint in 2012 by Vice Mayor Isko Moreno and 28 city councilors which cited that Lim's statement in a meeting were "life-threatening" to them.
-During the 2013 elections, former President Joseph Estrada defeated Lim in the mayoral race.
-Estrada, despite not being a Manila resident as his family has always resided in San Juan where his sons have been mayors won by popularity.
+During the 2013 elections, former President Joseph Estrada defeated Lim in the mayoral race despite having recently moved from neighboring San Juan, where he had previously served as its long time mayor.
+Estrada was reelected in 2016 but lost to former actor and Vice Mayor Isko Moreno, who campaigned on a change platform and a youthful image and was colloquially referred to as "Yorme" (a reversed phonemic of the word "Mayor").
+In 2022, Moreno launched an ultimately unsuccessful bid for the Presidency in elections held that May.
+He was succeeded by his Vice Mayor, Honey Lacuna, who became the first woman to become Mayor of Manila.